ariyachlt/Intro_IM/midtermProject/README.md

 - Defined the number of balls as the current round instead
 - Balls only shoot from the center of the ground instead of where the first ball in each round falls

 Most modifications are due to extra challenges in defining conditions or calculations.
-They add too many layers of complexity on top of a programs that is already quite time consuming to recreate.
+They add too many layers of complexity on top of a program that is already quite time consuming to recreate.

 ## Instructions
 1. Move the mouse to aim